I have Premenstrual Dysphoric Disorder, and here's what it's actually like

 No matter what friends or family tell me about how well I’m doing, all I can think is what a failure I am.
 The worst possible memories of the past few years run through my head, and I can’t stop replaying embarrassing moments of my life that actually don’t have any effect on my present day life.
 The depression is overwhelming, and it consumes me.
 Yoga and meditation have really helped me overcome some of these feelings, though, and I try to make an effort now to make room for the positive voices inside my head, rather than allowing the self-loathing thoughts to take over.

 My PMDD symptoms are not necessarily representative of PMDD everywhere.
 Every woman who suffers from it may experience different side effects, and no one person will be the same.
-If you feel like you might be a PMDD case, speak to your doctor immediately.
+If you feel like you might be experiencing PMDD, speak to your doctor immediately.
 There’s no harm in asking, and there’s definitely nothing to be ashamed of if you have it.